-MATH 1401 (Elementary Statistics) may not be used to meet Core Area A2 requirements.
 MATH 1113 (Precalculus) is required in Area A for mathematics and science degree programs.
 MATH 1120 (Calculus I) is required in Area A for all the Regent's Engineering Pathway Program (REPP) students.
-Students who meet Core Area A requirements by earning credit for MATH 1120 will have the extra credit hour used in Free Electives, if applicable in their degreeprogram.
+Students who meet Core Area A requirements by earning credit for MATH 1120 will have the extra credit hour used in Free Electives, if applicable in their degree program.